- Reference Number: HEY-986/2020

 Keep the following locked away and/or out of reach of children:

 - Turpentine, paints

 - Nicotine liquid

-If you suspect your child has swallowed something potentially dangerous:
+If you suspect your child has swallowed something:

 - Call 999 if they are having trouble breathing, are making strange sounds, have changed colour or have become unconscious